This Annual Report details Ararat Rural City Council’s achievement of the 2017/2021 Council Plan strategic objectives. The role of Council includes:

 Council continues to work with Municipal Monitor, Ms Janet Dore, who was appointed by Minister for Local Government to oversee the implementation of the recommendations made by the Minister following the Commission of Inquiry into the Ararat Rural City Council.

-This annual report represents the second year of reporting against the objectives set out in the Council Plan 2017–2021 which is built on four pillars:
+Further, this annual report represents the second year of reporting against the objectives set out in the Council Plan 2017–2021 which is built on four pillars:

 - Our Community